omeka/omeka-s-developer/docs/devpriorities.md

 - Increased attention to global language and authoring issues
 - Continuted improvements to developer and designer documentation
 - Sustainability and preservation paths
-- Continued development of modules to support the work archives and museum
+- Continued development of modules to support the work of archives and museums
 - Continued geospatial feature development
 - Transcription service integration
 - Ongoing infrastructure maintenance and updates